christian-konrad/chronicle-db-on-raft-thesis/src/06_conclusion.md

 At the time of this writing, the Hashicorp Raft implementation in Go [https://github.com/hashicorp/raft] is the most popular, reliable and supported one... due to the characteristics of the Go language and ecosystem which make Go a perfect fit for challenges in distributed systems, there is a strong advice to use this implementation if you want to start with a proven solution... plug'n'play (is it?)... extensible (is it?)

 Apache Ratis has support problems...
 Java makes it somehow inefficient (does it?), but it is very extensible and customizable (big plus) and fits 1:1 in your Java environment (as for ChronicleDB and Spring Boot)...

-### Consistency Considerations

-- As in InfluxDB, having all data replicated with a consensus protocol may be inpractical and slows down the system
-- As others are doing (Apache IoTDB), one could use different protocols for different parts of the implementation, as such for meta data/cluster management, region management, schemas, data itself...
-Maybe just use raft for meta data and have primary-copy or another approach for the data itself?
-Perhaps the user should decide this for themselves based on their consistency requirements?

 ### User Friendliness